GautamGupta/bb-legacy-plugins/easy-mentions/trunk/readme.txt

 * The resulting line should look like this - `<?php post_form( array( 'last_page_only' => false ) ); ?>`
 * Save and Upload!

-Also note that the reply feature might not work on all themes (depends on how much the theme's `post.php` differs from the default kakumei theme)

 == Screenshots ==

 1. Easy Mentions Plugin in Action